 moccasins.
 Here are some pictures of

 Chippewa moccasin styles.

 Algonquian men generally wore breechcloths with leather leggings,

 and Algonquian women wore skirts or dresses.
 In northern

 Algonquian tribes, Indians also wore a shirt, tunic, or mantle, but in southern tribes and in California, they went shirtless.

 Indian hairstyles typically included long braids for women and

 partially shaved heads for men.
-In the Plains Algonquian tribes, men wore feather headdresses.
+In the Plains Algonquian tribes, men wore long hair and

 In colonial times, many Algonquians